Search and Surveillance Act 2012

 171A: Information to be included in report on warrants under subpart 6A of Part 2, or

-"What to include in a report about search warrants"
+"What info must be in a report about search warrants"

 Part 4General provisions in relation to search, surveillance, and inspection powers